Meet Ana de Armas

 Ana de Armas on the Versatility of Diamond Jewelry, the Importance of Being Present, and Loving Life

 To film her second campaign as an ambassador for Only Natural Diamonds, the actress Ana de Armas jetted east to the sun-streaked, breeze-kissed Balearic island of Mallorca.
 Whether dancing in the streets of Palma or swimming in the clear blue waters of a secluded bay, she retains a singular vibrancy—a genuine spark of energy and life in her honey-hued eyes.
-Her talent and charisma is unmistakable; it’s no wonder she has a trifecta of major movie releases coming up, including the James Bond film No Time To Die, the Marilyn Monroe biopic Blonde (in which de Armas plays the silver screen legend herself), and Deep Water.
+Her talent and charisma is unmistakable; it’s no wonder she has high-profile roles including the James Bond film No Time To Die, the Marilyn Monroe biopic Blonde (in which de Armas plays the silver screen legend herself), Deep Water and The Gray Man.

 In our exclusive interview below (conducted on set in Mallorca, during which the actress wore a dazzling mini-Cuban link bracelet), de Armas sounds off everything from diamond jewelry styling to what she has learned over her time working with the Natural Diamond Council to—importantly—her galvanizing outlook on living in the moment.

 Natural Diamond Council: Hello Ana—thank you for taking the time to meet with us between shots.
 Let’s start along the topic of styling: When you wear diamonds, do you like to dress up?
 Dress down?
 Or somewhere in between?